This is a high level overview of what you should consider if you are selling or buying a business.

 A frequent cause of delay in obtaining landlord's consent is that the buyer is not ready with good references.
 Landlords' requirements vary, but none is likely to require more than a reference from a bank, one from a previous landlord (if any), and two others.

 If there is provision in the lease for a guarantor it may be difficult to resist a demand by the landlord that the buyer also provides a guarantor.
-Even if there is none now, the lease may provide either expressly for a guarantor, or some other term which enables the landlord to refuse an assignment to a person without financial "substance".
+Even if there is none now, the lease may provide either expressly for a guarantor, or some other term which enables the landlord to refuse an assignment to a person without financial 'substance'.
 Where the tenant is a limited company, the personal guarantee of one or more directors is invariably required.

 It is likely to be provided in the lease that the legal costs of the landlord in connection with the consent are payable by the tenant.
 This bill is usually picked up by the buyer.
 The work is simple.
 It consists in: drawing the consent document, obtaining the approvals of all three parties, taking up references and completing the agreement by exchanging parts.

-The buyer wants his money back!
+The buyer wants their money back!

 Because this is such a powerful weapon, it is most important that the seller considers carefully (and negotiates) the circumstances when it might apply.
 The remedy of rescission should be available to a buyer only when the seller has failed to comply with the terms of the contract in the most serious way.